 Landlords and property managers aren’t going to just rent to anyone.
 They want to make sure they’re getting high-quality tenants who will be respectful, communicate well, and above all — pay their rent on time consistently.

-This is not only how they protect their investment, but it’s also how they avoid future conflicts and even legal disputes.
-Having a tenant screening process important for them and also for renters.
+This is not only how, as a landlord, you protect your investment, but it’s also how you can avoid future conflicts and even legal disputes.
+Having a tenant screening process important for everyone.

 Pro tip: Renters will actually want landlords to do a thorough tenant screening.
 If they don’t seem to have any screening process and skip ahead to asking for a deposit, then that could be a red flag.